oyvholm/geocalc/README.md

 ### Create HTML or PDF

+`make html` creates HTML versions of all documentation in the current directory tree, and `make pdf` creates PDF versions.
+When executed in the `src/` directory, an HTML or PDF version of the man page is created, stored as `geocalc.html` or `geocalc.pdf`.

 All `*.md` files can be converted to HTML or PDF by replacing the `.md` extension with `.html` or `.pdf`.
 For example, use `make README.html` to generate an HTML file from the `.md` file, or `make README.pdf` to